FerrisChat/docs/src/users/delete.md

 # Delete a User

-In order to delete a guild. you must send a DELETE request to `https://ferris.chat/api/v0/users/{user_id}`.
+In order to delete a guild, you must send a DELETE request to `https://ferris.chat/api/v0/users/{user_id}`.

 #### Example Response